riscv-software-src/riscv-perf-model/README.md

 # olympia

-Olympia is a Performance Model for the RISC-V community as an _example_ of an Out-of-Order RISC-V CPU Performance Model based on the [Sparta Modeling Framework](https://github.com/sparcians/map/tree/master/sparta).
+Olympia is a Performance Model written in C++ for the RISC-V community as an _example_ of an Out-of-Order RISC-V CPU Performance Model based on the [Sparta Modeling Framework](https://github.com/sparcians/map/tree/master/sparta).